 While public transport is good, Central London is very walkable and you’ll get to see loads of things on your route rather than wasting it on the tube.
 I have created a self-guided sightseeing walking tour that takes you past 20 of London’s iconic landmarks.
 Check it out here.

-6. … and whatever you do, don’t get the tube from Leicester Square to Covent Garden!
+6. Whatever you do, don’t get the tube from Leicester Square to Covent Garden!

 7. Avoid tourist traps like Leicester Square and Piccadilly Circus for restaurants

 It’s touristy, crowded and overpriced.
 Walk a few minutes down the side streets or to surrounding areas for a better less touristy experience.

 8. Don’t wait until you get to the gate to find your ticket